openwdl/wdl/modules/SPEC.md

 ### Core Fields

 - **`name`** (string, required).
 A human-readable display name for the module (e.g., `"csvcut"`, `"csvkit-sort"`).
 Used by tooling for display.
 Not used for dependency resolution.
-- **`version`** (string, required).
-The module version, conforming to [SemVer v2.0.0](https://semver.org/).
-The versioning contract is that unchanged versions must produce unchanged expected output.
-A change to the WDL interface (inputs, outputs, behavior) or to the wrapped tool's output behavior requires a version bump.
 - **`license`** (string, required).
 An [SPDX license expression](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/) (e.g., `"MIT"`, `"Apache-2.0"`, `"MIT OR Apache-2.0"`, `"MIT AND (Apache-2.0 WITH LLVM-exception)"`).
 - **`authors`** (array of strings, optional).
 Author descriptions.
 The convention for individual authors is `"First Last <first.last@example.com>"`, but this is not enforced.
 - **`description`** (string, optional).
 A brief description of what the module does.
 - **`repository`** (string, optional).
 The canonical Git URL for the module's source repository.
 - **`homepage`** (string, optional).
 A URL for the module's documentation or landing page, if distinct from the repository.
+Use this for external documentation; `readme` is only for documentation files that ship inside the module tree.
 - **`entrypoint`** (string, optional).
 Path to the module's entrypoint WDL file.
 The path must be relative and, after resolving any `.` or `..` components, must point to a location under the module root; absolute paths (leading `/` or a Windows-style drive letter) and paths that resolve outside the module root are not permitted.
 The path separator is `/`.
 Defaults to `index.wdl` if omitted.
-- **`readme`** (string, optional).
+- **`readme`** (string or `false`, optional).
 Path to a markdown file.
 The path must be relative and, after resolving any `.` or `..` components, must point to a location under the module root; absolute paths (leading `/` or a Windows-style drive letter) and paths that resolve outside the module root are not permitted.
 The path separator is `/`.
 If omitted, engines and tooling look for `README.md` in the module directory.
 If set to `false`, no readme is associated with the module.
 - **`exclude`** (array of strings, optional).
 A list of gitignore-style glob patterns identifying files within the module that consumers may not reach via symbolic import.
 Each pattern must be a relative path that, after resolving any `.` or `..` components, points to a location under the module root.
 Absolute paths (leading `/` or a Windows-style drive letter) and patterns that resolve outside the module root are not permitted.
 The path separator is `/`.
 Plain directory names exclude the directory and everything beneath it; `*` matches any sequence of non-separator characters; `**` matches any sequence including separators.
-The patterns govern the public import surface only and have no effect on content hashing, signing, validation, or quoted imports within the module itself.
+The patterns govern the public import surface only and have no effect on content hashing, signing, validation, packaging, or quoted imports within the module itself.
+Excluded files remain part of the module tree unless a future distribution format defines a separate packaging rule.
 See [Symbolic Module Paths](#symbolic-module-paths) for the resolution behavior.
 Defaults to the empty list.

 ### Tools